zackxzr/convolution-kernel/README.md

 # convolution_kernel
-Image processing using convolution kernel
+This is an Image Processing program which applies filters to an image with the use of a convolution kernel.

+How it works:
-A convolution program which reads an image as a .ppm file and applys a convolution kernel.
-The processed image is saved as a new .ppm file.
+A .ppm image is read and it's pixel's RGB values are stored in an array.
+Using the given kernel, a filter is applied on the image via convolution.
+The processed image is then saved as an output.ppm file.